 The high school gifted student is served through GT Humanities I/ English I Advanced in ninth grade and GT Humanities II/ AP World History in tenth grade.
 The GT Humanities courses cover world history content over two years and prepare students for the AP World History exam.
 In 11th grade, students receiving GT services may take double-blocked GT American Studies which provides them AP English Language and Composition and AP US History credit and prepares them for the corresponding AP exams.
+In 12th grade, students receiving GT services may take the GT/AP Government course, and the course prepares students for the corresponding AP exam.
 Specific subject advanced placement courses and fine arts electives also provide challenge and enrichment for these students.
 Presentation and research projects are important components of advanced placement classes.